Aljgutier/react_firebase/README.md

 # Setup Firebase and Firestore

 In the GCP console, setup Firebasee and Firestore.
 Firebase Authentication will manage passwords and even provides the functionality for a user to update/reset a password.
-It is also typical to setup Firestore to hold customer details, for example, such as screen name, or other useful customer information.
+It is also typical to setup Firestore to hold customer details, for example, such as screenname, or other useful customer information.
 When it comes to "other customer details", Personal information management, security and privacy, is out of scope for our exercise, however the methods in this repo are still the basis of an app setup.
 Additional security and privacy procedurs can be implemented on top of this foundation.

 Step-by-step setup

 - Go to the Firebase console
-  - Create a firebase project or use one you an existing firebase project.
+  - Create a firebase project or use an existing firebase project.
   - Skip (unclick) Google Analytics for now.
 You can add it later if so desired.
 - Go to your projects firebase console, then click on "All Products" on the left pane.
   ![Firebase Authentication](./images/firebase_authentication.png)